idumzaes/docker_homebridge/README.md

 # idumzaes/homebridge

 Homebridge Docker image for aarch64 devices.
-Includes Homebridge-EcoPlug and Homebridge-Nest plugins.
+Includes Homebridge-EcoPlug, Homebridge-Wink3 Homebridge-Platform-Wemo plugins.

 ## Volume Persistance
 Persistence is recommended to save data directory outside the container, as to not loose data.